apostrophecms/uploadfs/README.md

 * Non-image files are also supported
 * Web access to files can be disabled and reenabled
 * Animated GIFs are preserved, with full support for scaling and cropping (if you have `imagemagick` or `imagecrunch`)
+* On fire about file sizes?
+Images can be compressed even further with the `imagemin: true` option, if you are using `imagemagick` and you have [`jpegtrans`](http://sharadchhetri.com/2014/01/06/install-libjpegtran-using-yum-command-centos-6-x/), [`jpeg-recompress`](https://github.com/danielgtaylor/jpeg-archive#jpeg-recompress), [`mozjpeg`](https://nystudio107.com/blog/installing-mozjpeg-on-ubuntu-16-04-forge), [`optipng`](https://www.linuxhelp.com/install-jpegoptim-optipng-linux/) and `pngquant` available in your `PATH` (this is entirely optional).
+Note that `pngquant` is technically a lossy compression tool, your PNG's pixels will differ slightly from the original if you use `imagemin: true`.

 You can also remove a file if needed.